MikMik1011/WOLServer/README.md

 ### The variable names are pretty much self-explanatory.

 ### Note: If you don't want to use NOIP then change the USE_NOIP variable to anything other than "True" (it is case sensitive).
+Also you can turn debug on if you want.

-## Enjoy the script i guess!
+## Enjoy the script I guess!